-The Department of Pathology and Laboratory Medicine at IU School of Medicine is accepting applications for a traditional one-year fellowship in dermatopathology.
-The position focuses on obtaining excellent diagnostic skills in dermatopathology and provides ample opportunity for teaching, research and interdepartmental collaborations.
+The Department of Pathology and Laboratory Medicine at Indiana University School of Medicine is accepting applications for a one-year fellowship in dermatopathology.
+The position focuses on obtaining excellent diagnostic skills in Dermatopathology and provides ample opportunities for teaching, research, and interdepartmental collaboration.

 The Dermatopathology Division is housed in a world class, dedicated core pathology laboratory that is located on the beautiful Indianapolis central canal and cultural trail.
 Cutaneous specimens (more than 15,000 accessions annually) are received from the five hospitals on the academic health campus (Indiana University Hospital, Methodist Hospital, Eskenazi Hospital, Riley Children’s Hospital, and Roudebush Veterans Affairs Hospital), other hospitals in the state-wide IU Health network, and private dermatology practices.
 A robust volume of consultation cases are received from Indiana and surrounding states.

 Training in histomorphology, immunohistochemistry, in situ hybridization, immunofluorescence, and molecular interpretation is provided by our four experienced faculty Dermatopathologists within the Department of Pathology.
 Clinical dermatology training is provided by the Department of Dermatology, which provides patient care at the five hospitals on the academic health campus and at numerous outreach clinics.